Population estimates for England and Wales

 The result is that every internal migration flow (based on the patient register, HESA and HELM) between a local authority in HA X and a local authority in HA Y will be multiplied by 1.32.

-The PDS results in scaling factors that are slightly higher for 2017 than previous years, this means that the total number of moves estimated in mid-2017 is higher than in previous years.
-Further, as scaling is applied as a uniform factor to both inflows and outflows between areas it tends to make the underlying trends in the transitions data for either a net inflow or outflow more pronounced.
+The PDS results in scaling factors that are slightly higher for 2017 than previous years, which means that the total number of moves estimated in mid-2017 is higher.
+As scaling is applied as a uniform factor to both inflows and outflows between areas, it makes the underlying trends in the transitions data for either a net inflow or outflow more pronounced.

 There are several reasons why internal migration patterns change each year.
 The change in methods will have had an effect on internal migration levels.
-The move to HELM results in more graduate age people moving that previously and the change to our scaling method results in more moves at all ages.
+The move to HELM results in more graduate-age people moving than previously and the change to our scaling method results in more moves at all ages.
 Further information on the impact of HELM can be found in the analysis tool accompanying this release.

 It was not possible to implement these methods as part of the back-series released in March 2018 as we were still finalising the method in the early part of 2018.

-Will you implement these as part of a back-series?
+5. Will you implement these as part of a back series?

-The changes to internal migration estimates, from moving to HELM, address a key issue with the previous method of estimating internal migration.
-The changes impacts on the estimates due to HELM are in line with our expectations and understanding of the issues.
-Unfortunately, we have no independent data sources that we can benchmark our method against.
+Moving to HELM addresses important issues with the previous method of estimating internal migration.
+The effects of changes on the estimates as a result of using HELM are in line with our expectations and understanding of the issues.
+Unfortunately, we have no independent data sources that we can use to benchmark our method.

-One of the principles of our approach for moving from using the NHSCR to largely using the PDS to account for non-transition moves has been to create as little discontinuity in our internal migration estimates as possible.Back to table of contents
+One of the reasons for mainly using the PDS instead of the NHSCR to account for non-transition moves has been to create as little discontinuity in our internal migration estimates as possible.Back to table of contents

 Internal migration estimates (mid-2002 to mid-2011)